cmdcolin/oddgenes/README.md

 ## Humongous CIGAR strings

-The CG tag was invented in order to store CIGAR strings longer than 64kb, since n_cigar_opt is a uint16
+The CG tag was invented in order to store CIGAR strings longer than 64k operations, since n_cigar_opt is a uint16

 ## Interesting gene names